asif256000/boolean_cellcycle_analysis/DOUBTS.md

 ### 31st October, 2022

-- [ ] Need to green edges differently from red edges?
+- [ ] Need to make green edges differently from red edges?
 - [ ] Will our model take time into consideration or use similar tactic as the paper?
 - [ ] Pds1 not present in Fig 1B.
 Even though the checkpoint is gone, will the other Cyclins not affect Pds1?
 - [ ] Why is Cdc20 and Cdc14 clubbed together?